cometaj2/huckle/README.rst

 ===========================================

 Huck is a very specific form of generic hypermedia client that plays in the CLI space.
-It runs as a command line interface (CLI) application that instantly provides a CLI to *any* hypermedia API (REST API) that follows the standard hypermedia CLI pattern.
+It's a command line interface (CLI) that impersonates the CLI of any hypermedia API (REST API) that follows the standard hypermedia CLI pattern.

 ----